What Is Your Agent's GPA? A Framework for Evaluating Agent Goal-Plan-Action Alignment: Results

-\textbf{Results}: Table \ref{tab:lc-we-results} show both LC and EE's agreement with human judgment.
+1ex \textbf{\textit{Snowflake Intelligence:}} Table \ref{tab:lc-we-results} shows both LC and EE's agreement with human judgment.
 Overall, the GPA LLM judges achieved an average 82\% agreement with humans on the 3-point scale.
-Consistency was also high, with a Krippendorff's $\alpha$ of 0.66 for LC and 0.81 for EE.
-Importantly, the judges identified systematic error patterns that could be traced to root-cause flaws in the agent’s architecture.
-These findings were independently validated, and the analysis enabled us to recommend several targeted improvements which were incorporated into the agent design.
+Importantly, the judges identified systematic error patterns that could be traced to root-cause flaws in the agent's architecture.
+These findings were independently validated, and the analysis enabled us to recommend several targeted improvements which were later incorporated into the agent design.